Message from the Chairman: Mike Bosazza

 Are you a member of this Facebook site yet?
 If not click on it and join in the daily discussions.

 Naval Heritage Yearly Subs

-Naval Heritage Subs are often slow in coming in even with Andre Wessels our Membership Sec sending out an email when your subs are due.
+Naval Heritage Subs are presently being well paid up.
+Andre Wessels our Membership Sec sends out an email when your subs are due.
 To all those who have submitted their subs, Many Thanks, these subs ensure we can get at least two Naval Digests out to you all each year.
-This year we are aiming for three ND`s

 Please ensure you do not fall behind in your subs.
-The yearly cost is still R150 and will not be increased this year even though the cost of publications and postage has put a strain on the available funds.
+The yearly subscription cost is still R150 and but may need to be increased in 2024 due to the cost of postage and publications these costs have placed a considerable strain on the available funds.

 Assegaai Submarine Project

-SUBMARINE MUSEUM NEWS: 25 AUG 22: Released by R Adm (Ret) Hanno Teuteberg, Chairman ASSEGAAI Submarine Museum Sub- Committee
+SUBMARINE MUSEUM NEWS: 15 September 2023: Released by R Adm (Ret) Hanno Teuteberg, Chairman ASSEGAAI Submarine Museum Sub-Committee

 Naval Heritage Trust Board